Bill Wood

 Synopsis: After his schoolmate and master are killed and he loses an arm, student Tien Lung has to learn the art of one-arm boxing.

 The prequel to Guillotine is every bit as inventive and action-packed.
 In fact, it's a toss-up as to which is the more entertaining film.
 Guillotine barely edges out Boxer in my opinion, but your mileage may vary.
-Both films feature some of the best rogues galleries you'll find in a kung fu film.
+These films feature two of the best rogues galleries you'll find in a kung fu film.

 Born Invincible (1978)